phanrahan/magmathon/README.md

 ## Magma Ecosystem Overview
 This session will present a high-level overview of the Magma ecosystem: a set of Python packages for hardware design.
-This will cover how a Python-embedded hardware description language serves as the basis for a suite of productivity tools including verification infrastructure and high-level DSLs.
+This will cover how a Python-embedded hardware design language serves as the basis for a suite of productivity tools including verification infrastructure and high-level DSLs.

 ## Magma Tutorial
-The tutorial covers the basics of the magma hardware description language, introducing users to the circuit abstraction, wiring, types, and operators.
+The tutorial covers the basics of the magma hardware design language, introducing users to the circuit abstraction, wiring, types, and operators.
 In this session, we will walk through creating a simple circuit in magma that blinks an LED on the Lattice ice stick.
 This simple introductory circuit is